 Pro Cyclists Known for Practicing Practice Yoga

-Sagan is a strict practitioner of yoga for core strength and is able to pull off quite a few unbelievable moves.
-Sagan isn't the only proponent of yoga in the pro peloton, either.
+Sagan is a strict yoga practitioner for core strength and can pull off quite a few unbelievable moves.
+Sagan isn’t the only proponent of yoga in the pro peloton, either.

 Bradley Wiggins famously championed the practice of yoga on the way to his first Tour de France win in 2012.

 Taylor Phinney has called it indispensable to his training regimen.
 Here are some of the yoga poses that Phinney practices that have helped him both on and off the bike.

 This is what Phinney has to say about yoga.

 “I do yoga out of necessity to return a sense of balance to my body and mind.
 While cycling all day is liberating and beautiful in its own right, adapting your asymmetrical body to a symmetrical piece of carbon or titanium (or steel for you badasses) for hours on end causes unforgiving misalignment that can only be remedied off the bike.
 Yoga is not a workout, yoga is whatever you want it to be.